 We will be feeding him pureed or mashed food and will also be giving him pieces of food to eat and explore on his own (otherwise known as baby-led weaning).
 I am personally quite weary of dogmatic baby routes and have found that balance or the middle road has always worked best for me.
 Each baby is different, every family is different, and I think even us super passionate natural mamas need to be self-aware enough to watch out for the ego traps that come with the labels of how we eat, parent or live.
 I love that I can sneak so many awesome extras into pureed food, but I also love watching my children find their own hands and mouths while they discover various tastes and textures of food in its real form.

 Mama’s, these are the superfoods I would recommend for your babies best potential:

-- The health benefits of flaxseeds for babies include a rich supply of omega 3 fatty acids, calcium, phosphorus and iron and acts as a natural laxative thanks to the presence of high dietary fiber.
-You can start adding it to babies diet at 7-8 months, but be sure to use no more than 3 teaspoon of Flax per day and offer it on a rotating basis until you see how it affects your little one.
-Cassian really struggled to pass his first solid stools so i’ve bought this to keep on hand if Kojo needs the odd dose before 7 months to help with constipation.
+- The health benefits of flaxseeds for babies include a rich supply of omega 3 fatty acids, calcium, phosphorus and iron and acts as a natural laxative thanks to the presence of high dietary fibre.
+You can start adding it to babies diet at 7-8 months but be sure to use no more than 3 teaspoons of Flax per day and offer it on a rotating basis until you see how it affects your little one.
+Cassian really struggled to pass his first solid stools so I’ve bought this to keep on hand if Kojo needs the odd dose before 7 months to help with constipation.

 - Lucuma is an excellent source of carbohydrates, fibre, vitamins especially beta-carotene, niacin and vitamin C, and also a good source of minerals such as calcium, phosphorus and remarkable concentrations of iron.
 It tastes like a mix of caramel custard and pumpkin.
 It’s a great immune booster and a very easy “taste” for babies when added to purees.